tsveta-ttj/react-app/README.md

 Available to logged-in users, for posts they have created.
 When the author clicks on the Delete action on any of their post, a confirmation dialog will be displayed, and upon confirming this dialog, the post will be deleted from the system.
 Upon success, redirect the user to the Catalog page

+## NotFound page
+If user (guest or lodded) attempts to access a URL that does not exist, Not Found page is shown.
+The page contains message with go-to-home button which will redirect to Home page